Azure-Samples/iotedge-logging-and-monitoring-solution/README.md

 - Measurements frequency: 5 min
 - What is measured: interaction between IoT Device and IoT Hub, further consumption of the temperature data is out of scope.

 Service Level Indicators are measured by the means of metrics.
 An IoT Hub device comes with system modules `edgeHub` and `edgeAgent`.
 These modules expose through a Prometheus endpoint [a list of built-in metrics](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-built-in-metrics?view=iotedge-2020-11#available-metrics) that are collected and pushed to Azure Monitor Log Analytics service by the [Metrics Collector module](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11&tabs=iothub) running on the IoT Edge device.
+Alternatively, metrics can be delivered to the cloud through IoT Hub messages channel and then submitted to the Log Analytics with a cloud workflow.
+See [Cloud Workflow Sample](docs/CloudWorkflow.md#monitoring-architecture-reference) for the details on this architecture pattern.

 SLOs and corresponding SLIs are monitored with Azure Monitor Workbooks.
 To achieve the best user experience the workbooks system follows he **_glance -> scan -> commit_** concept: